MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-server-to-server-authentication-between-office-online-server-and-share.md

 <a name="ConfigureWAC"> </a>

-### To specify the S2S certificate for
+### To specify the S2S certificate for Office Online Server

-1. Open a window as Administrator.
+1. Open a Microsoft PowerShell window as Administrator.

 2. Type the following where <friendlyName> is the friendly name of the certificate that you're using.